 Best for Unencumbered Hearing

-While the AfterShokz Trekz Air allows you to listen to music in situations where it otherwise wouldn't be prudent, that music is of a lower quality than what is produced by most other models.
-That quality somewhat depends on the anatomy of your cheekbones, but we've failed to find a cheekbone that is as good of an instrument as a traditional set of headphones.
-That being said, we still love the AfterShokz Trekz Air for its ability to provide a soundtrack to workouts where it otherwise would not have been convenient.
+Though this pair allows you to listen to music and maintain awareness of your surroundings, that music is lower quality than what is produced by most other models.
+It depends somewhat on the anatomy of your cheekbones, but we've failed to find a cheekbone that is as good of an instrument as a traditional set of headphones.
+That being said, we still love the AfterShokz Air for its ability to provide a soundtrack to workouts where it otherwise would not have been convenient.